-When I first attempted homemade pierogi, my grandmother was still alive.
-She was the taste-tester most important to me.
-I had such trouble, my dough was stiff and hard to roll out, the filling popped out when I boiled the dumplings, the presentation was kinda lumpy and ugly.
+When I first attempted homemade pierogi, I had a lot of trouble.
+My dough was stiff and hard to roll out, the filling oozed out when I boiled the dumplings, and the presentation was kind of lumpy and ugly.

 Pierogi with Potato and Cheese